isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 - Child of:
  [`rock`](#rock)

 - rock consisting of greater than 50% sulphide or sulfosalt minerals formed by any processes.
 Includes hydrothermal and sedimentary ehalative sulfide.
+- rock consisting of greater than 50% sulphide or sulfosalt minerals formed by any processes.
+Includes hydrothermal and sedimentary ehalative sulfide.